ratify-project/ratify/README.md

   verify      Verify a subject

 Flags:
-  -h, --help   help for hora
+  -h, --help   help for ratify

-Use "hora [command] --help" for more information about a command.
+Use "ratify [command] --help" for more information about a command.
 ```

 ## Try it Out